harmony2ww/wwwwserver/README.md

 ### *** And Of course if you made changes over web_server.php you need to restart it into terminal again.

+## Example 4; How could add a content-type:
+Just need to add file extension and content-type to your mime.json file.

 ## Latest

 ### [ GET ] ! :heavy_check_mark:
 ### [ POST ] ! :heavy_check_mark:
 ### [ GZIP ] ! :heavy_check_mark:
 ### Cache :heavy_multiplication_x:
 ### HEAD, PUT :heavy_multiplication_x:
 ### encodings :heavy_check_mark: